6581-sound-interface-device/platinumcryanc/README.md

+# Platinum Crypto Ancienne (pCryanc)

+Platinum Crypto Ancienne is Cryanc built for Mac OS X Developer Preview 1, and tested secondarily on Developer Preview 2, each with Classilla 9.3.4.
+It may work on Rhapsody 5.1 or 5.2 if the latter ever sees release, but I don't have any computers that boot into PowerPC Rhapsody, so user discretion is advised.

+Generally, this software was written by Cameron Kaiser and crew.
+Any modification smade by me will be listed in the binary releases.

+Original README.md:
 # Crypto Ancienne: TLS for the Internet of Old Things

 Copyright (C) 2020-1 Cameron Kaiser and Contributors.
 All rights reserved.